RedHatGov/service-mesh-workshop-code/setup/README.md

 oc get pods -n user$NUM_USERS-istio --watch
 ```

-Add each user project as a member to its corresponding service mesh project.
+Add each user project as a member to its corresponding service mesh project:

 ```bash
 for (( i=1 ; i<=$NUM_USERS ; i++ ))